Combinatorial, piecewise-linear, and birational homomesy for products of two chains

+We will obtain both Theorem~\ref{thm:sumrefined} and Theorem~\ref{thm:sumhrefined} as consequences of Theorem~\ref{thm:prodhrefined}.
+(We do not state a fully general version of Theorem~\ref{thm:sumrefined} with arbitrary values of $\sB$ and $\sT$, but it is easy to obtain such a result by tropicalizing Theorem~\ref{thm:prodrefined}.)

-Note that if $a$ or $b$ is 1, so that $[a] \times [b]$ is just a chain with $n=ab$ elements, then our piecewise-linear maps are all linear, and the effect of the map $\phi_i$ ($1 \leq i \leq n$) is just to swap the $i$th and $i+1$st elements of the difference-vector $(v_1-v_0,v_2-v_1,\dots,v_{n+1}-v_{n})$, a vector of length $n+1$ whose entries sum to 0.
-Consequently $\proH$ is just a cyclic shift of a vector whose entries sum to 0, and the claim of Theorem~\ref{thm:sumh} follows.
+Note that if $a$ or $b$ is 1, so that $[a] \times [b]$ is a chain with $n-1$ elements, then our piecewise-linear maps are all affine, and if we set $v_0 = v_n = 0$, then the effect of the map $\phi_i$ ($1 \leq i \leq n-1$) is to swap the $i$th and $i+1$st elements of the difference-vector $(v_1-v_0,v_2-v_1,\dots,v_{n}-v_{n-1})$, a vector of length $n$ whose entries sum to 0.
+Consequently $\proH$ is a cyclic shift of a vector whose entries sum to 0, and the claim of Theorem~\ref{thm:sumhrefined} follows in this special case.

-It might be possible to prove Theorem~\ref{thm:sum} by figuring out how the map $\proP$ dissects the order polytope into pieces and re-arranges them via affine maps.
-Likewise, it might be possible to prove Theorem~\ref{thm:sumh} by giving a precise analysis of the piecewise-linear structure of the map $\proH$.
+It might be possible to prove Theorem~\ref{thm:sumrefined} in the general case by figuring out how the map $\proP$ dissects the order polytope into pieces and re-arranges them via affine maps.
+Likewise, it might be possible to prove Theorem~\ref{thm:sumhrefined} by giving a precise analysis of the piecewise-linear structure of the map $\proH$.
 However, we will take a different approach, proving the result in the piecewise-linear setting by proving it in the birational setting and then tropicalizing.

 \end{section}